When Arizona needed more priests to address aging clergy and keep up with growth, Ireland “sent its best” as the story goes.

 This year, there will also be a special emphasis on those Irish priests who led Arizona’s parishes and schools for so long.
 They’re collectively being honored as the 2018 Guardians of Hope.

 Of the 60 priests who helped spread the faith in much of the Grand Canyon State, 23 remained in the Diocese of Phoenix when it was established.
 They served at 18 schools among them, plus five other standalone parishes.
 A handful of these Irish gems are still alive with some able to join in the celebration that evening.

 Fr.
 Joe Hennessy, a Guardian of Hope honoree, hopes his health permits him to attend.
 The priest of 57 years has pastored six diocesan schools plus helped co-found St. John Bosco as part of a multi-parish effort and has awarded some $207,000 in scholarships to 20 deserving students over the years through his Aisling Foundation.
 Gaelic for “dream,” the foundation awards tuition money to students “who do the most with what they’ve got.
 It’s like the [Parable of the] Talents,” Fr.
 Hennessy said.

 His foundation also awards a $1,500 scholarship to a boy and a girl at St. Matthew, St. Louis the King and St. John Bosco schools who somehow defended a fellow student in a bullying situation.
 The Gabriel Award is open to students in fourth through seventh grades.

 The priest’s foundation happily steps in for emergencies, too.
 Fr.
-Hennessy awarded $15,000 through his foundation to Seton College Preparatory in Chandler toward the end of the last school year.
+Hennessy awarded $15,000 through his foundation to Seton Catholic Preparatory in Chandler toward the end of the last school year.